frankheat/offsecnotes/content/android/vulnerabilities/bypass-binary-protections.md

 * **Intercept network traffic using remote debugging**

 This allow you to intercept the traffic in the webview.
-It's especially useful in cordova-based apps.&#x20;

 See [Webview debug](/android/vulnerabilities/security-misconfiguration/#webview---debug)